-If the child does not give consent to share information, the DSL or a deputy will balance the victim's wishes against the DSL's or a deputy's duty to protect them and other children on a case by case basis.
-If a child is at risk of harm, is in immediate danger, or has been harmed, a referral should be made to local authority children's social care.
-As rape, assault by penetration or sexual assault are crimes, reports should be referred to the police.
-Although the age of criminal responsibility is ten, if the child accused is under ten, a referral to the police will still be made.
-The police will take a welfare, rather than a criminal justice approach in these cases.
+If the child does not give consent to share information, the DSL or a deputy will balance the victim's wishes against their duty to protect them and other children on a case by case basis.
+If a child is at risk of harm, is in immediate danger, or has been harmed, a referral should be made to children's services, and as rape, assault by penetration or sexual assault are crimes, reports should be referred to the police.
+As stated above, a police referral will still be made for children under the age of criminal responsibility.